candu/blog-old/source/_posts/2012-11-07-healthy-isnt-a-place-you-go-to.markdown

 What role do experts have in this cycle?
-The point is not to exclude them entirely, but rather to *change their role from identity gatekeepers identity consultants.* By treating them as consultants, you seek advice of your own free will and with the understanding that some of it won't work for you.
+The point is not to exclude them entirely, but rather to *change their role from identity gatekeepers identity consultants.* By treating them as consultants, you seek advice of your own free will and with the understanding that some of it may not be applicable to you.
+You decide what role the consultant plays in your health, your education, your overall identity.

 {% blockquote %}
 What if learning were not a place, but a state of being?